When Lanczos Iterations Generate Symmetric Quadrature Nodes?: Symmetric Ritz values in the Lanczos iterations

+It is trivial that if the diagonal entries of a Jordan-Wielandt matrix are $\gamma$, then $2r$ eigenpairs of $A$ are $\left(\gamma \pm \sigma_i, \right), i = 1,\ldots, r$.
+Therefore, we find a class of matrices with symmetric eigenvalue distributions arising from various applications.
 Nonetheless, presuming a symmetric eigenvalue distribution may not suffice to ensure the symmetry of Ritz values.
-Therefore, we proceed to inquire: \begin{problem} Given a symmetric matrix $A$ with symmetric eigenvalues and an initial vector $\boldsymbol{u}$, when are the Ritz values (eigenvalues of the tridiagonal Jacobi matrix obtained in the Lanczos process) symmetrically distributed? \end{problem}
+We proceed to inquire: \begin{problem} Given a symmetric matrix $A$ with symmetric eigenvalues and an initial vector $\boldsymbol{u}$, when are the Ritz values (eigenvalues of the tridiagonal Jacobi matrix obtained in the Lanczos process) symmetrically distributed? \end{problem}